National Warm up

 Point of orders: Feel free to call them.
 I'll try and protect, but I think they're still good to call just in case I'm missing something.
 I will also try to protect from shadow-extensions.

-If you have any questions, feel free to bug me or ask before the round starts.
+If you have any questions, feel free to ask before the round starts.